United Kingdom Internal Market Act 2020: Publication of the bill

 Following the 2019 election the UK Government said in the queen's speech, in a part titled "The Union", that they intended to "maintain and strengthen" the UK's internal market following Brexit.
 An analysis published by the Cabinet Office in April 2020 pointed at 18 areas where legislation might be needed for a common framework, 22 areas where agreements with the devolved legislatures were believed to be sufficient (in addition to adjustments to retained EU law), and 115 areas where there were no plans for common frameworks.

 On 16 July 2020 the UK Government published its white paper for the bill, which it said would guarantee the continued seamless functioning of the UK's internal market, and enshrine in law principles to ensure regulations from one part of the UK are recognised across the country.
 The government started a consultation on the white paper, which ran for four weeks and finished on 13 August.

 The legislation significantly constrains legislative powers of the devolved administrations both legally and practically.
 A primary purpose of the legislation is to restrict the capacity of the devolved institutions to use their regulatory autonomy.
 The UK Government claimed shortly after publication of the white paper that the legislation and related common frameworks were a "power surge" for the devolved administrations.
 This notion is contradicted by the body of scholarly literature published on the issue, and by the House of Lords Select Committee on the Constitution.
-The impact assessment published alongside the bill states: "The final cost of this legislation is the potentially reduced ability for different parts of the UK to achieve local policy benefits.
+The impact assessment that the BEIS department was obliged to publish alongside the bill states: "The final cost of this legislation is the potentially reduced ability for different parts of the UK to achieve local policy benefits.
 While this legislation does not constrain the ability of different parts of the UK to introduce distinct policies, to the extent that those policies may be enforceable on a reduced number of businesses might make it harder to realise fully the benefits of those policies."
 Both the Welsh and Scottish governments referred to the legislation as a "power grab".